fitbyit/classcode/prac15.md

-## Design a Flutter app with a Container widget and customize its padding, margin, and color.
+## Practical 15: Design a Flutter app with a Container widget and customize its padding, margin, and color.
 ### Code
 ```dart
 import 'package:flutter/material.dart';